Educate Others: How You Can Help Raise Awareness of Vulvodynia

-A recent Harvard study showed that as many as six million American women suffer from vulvodynia.
+A National Institutes of Health study showed that as many as six million American women suffer from vulvodynia.
 Almost 60 percent of patients report visiting three or more health care providers to obtain a diagnosis and an astounding 40 percent remain undiagnosed.
 This study also reported that 40% of women with painful symptoms did not even seek medical care.
 Some women incorrectly assume that some level of discomfort or pain with intercourse is normal, while others may be hesitant to discuss painful symptoms with their health care providers for many reasons.

 It is up to all of us to do our part to educate health care providers about vulvodynia, and to help women both learn about the condition and feel more at ease talking about it.
 You may feel that you are only one person and cannot make much of a difference in your community but that is not true!
 Here are some ways YOU can help to raise awareness of vulvodynia: